 Or provide a FLT with an enclosed cab that reduces the noise to a safe level without hearing protection.

 Now, just to muddy the waters...

 The Noise Regs say that hearing protection is needed by those who have a noise exposure which is routinely exceeding 85dB(A).
 The Regs also then say that areas where this happens should be marked with the blue and white signs as mandatory hearing protection zones.
 That is actually rather contradictory as one is saying it is time-based while the other is saying it is location-based and this could come into play with our FLT driver...

 Assume you have an area where employees are routinely exposed to 88dB(A) so it is signed as a mandatory hearing protection area.
 Your FLT driver meanwhile largely works in the very quiet stores area and only occasionally goes into the higher noise level work area, maybe for up to an hour a day in total.
 In this case, the FLT driver's noise exposure will not come close to the 85dB(A) limit so technically, according to the Regs hearing protection is not needed, even though another part of the Regs say the zone must be signed as a mandatory hearing protection area for anyone in there.
-If you could guarantee that the FLT driver never ever spends long enough in the high noise area to breach the 85dB(A) limit then there is an argument that hearing protection is not needed, but this is based on noise exposure duration rather than a blanket exemption due to the fact they are a FLT driver.
-This could be covered in the noise risk assessment for you but if in doubt as to the duration of any possible FLT driver noise exposures, stick to the principle of hearing protection being needed in all areas zoned as having high noise levels.
+If you could guarantee that the FLT driver never ever spends long enough in the high noise area to breach the 85dB(A) limit then there is an argument that hearing protection is not needed, but this is based on noise exposure duration rather than a blanket exemption due to the fact they are a FLT driver and would apply equally to a pedestrian as it would a FLT driver.
+This could be covered in the noise risk assessment for you but if in doubt as to the duration of any possible FLT driver nßoise exposures, stick to the principle of hearing protection being needed in all areas zoned as having high noise levels.